ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 2. Used the above mod to add new features in Combat Extender, especially the Hard Mode config.
 3. Updated Degreaser for a working adamantine bow.
 4. Added Gale and his Netherese Orb.
+5. Added Secret Scrolls (a chance to find spell scrolls) support for vanilla, 5e, and homebrew spells.

 **Combat Extender**